-This is a draft document for consultation.
-It has been written to support the new Chichester Local Plan: Key Policies 2014 - 2029, and the emerging Chichester Community Infrastructure Levy. , the latter is expected to be adopted in Spring 2015.
+This document has been written to support the new Chichester Local Plan: Key Policies 2014 - 2029, and the Chichester Community Infrastructure Levy.

-The final version of This document will be has been amended prior to adoption to reflect some or all of the following:
+This document has been amended to reflect some or all of the following:

-- Comments received on this the draft document as a result of consultation; - Any amendments to relevant policies in the final Local Plan: Key Policies; - Any Government policy changes made on 28 November 2014
+- Comments received on the draft document as a result of consultation; - Any amendments to relevant policies in the final Local Plan: Key Policies; - Government policy changes made up to 1 December 2015.

-This document will be adopted as SPD at the same time as the Local Plan: Key Policies Community Infrastructure Levy (CIL) is adopted.
+This document was adopted as SPD at the same time as the Community Infrastructure Levy (CIL) was adopted.